 I started working with the TCP/IP protocol, which is the basis of the Internet, in about 1981.
-I attended the first “Interoperability Conference” in Monterrey in March 87 I think it was, where we were just a handful of early adopters, and Vint Cerf gave his usual “history of the Internet” talk… 😉 Later I attended the fist Internet Society meeting in Copenhagen in spring of 1991, where Vint got us all to sign up for his new “Internet Society”.
+I attended the famous August 86 conference in Monterey, where we were just a handful of early adopters, and Vint Cerf gave his usual “history of the Internet” talk… 😉 Later I attended the fist Internet Society meeting in Copenhagen in spring of 1991, where Vint got us all to sign up for his new “Internet Society”.

 Our membership cards had a special notation on them, “Pioneer” only for those who joined at that first meeting…. so I guess I am an official Internet Pioneer!